Want to learn how to create the perfect Employment Verification Letter? You’re at the right place!

 An employment verification letter is usually written on the official letterhead of the company and bears the stamp of the company, and the signature of the competent authority.

-With that, let’s move onto the next section – the importance of creating an employment verification letter.
+With that, let’s move on to the next section – the importance of creating an employment verification letter.

 Why is Creating an Employment Verification Letter Important?

-If you thought that creating employment verification letters are only useful for selection and recruitment purposes, then you thought wrong!
+If you thought that creating employment verification letters is only useful for selection and recruitment purposes, then you thought wrong!
 In fact, there are several other instances where employment verification tools can come in handy like…

 1. Getting a mortgage

 Mortgage providers, banks, and other financial institutions typically need an employment verification letter at the very beginning of the mortgage process.

 Why so?
 This happens because the mortgage providers need to ensure that the lender has a stable income, which is needed to make monthly mortgage payments.